-The World Heritage Committee has so far approved seven Norwegian nominations to the World Heritage List.
+The World Heritage Committee has so far approved eight Norwegian nominations to the World Heritage List.

 Norwegian sites on the World Heritage List:

 - Urnes stave church (1979)

 - West Norwegian Fjords (2005)

 - Struve Geodetic Arc (2005)

 The convention for the protection of the worlds cultural and natural heritage was approved in 1972, after cultural heritage and natural heritage areas were increasingly under threat from war, natural disasters, pollution, tourism or more simply, neglect.